EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Multi-domain-environments.md

 1. In the context menu of **Start**, click **Terminal**.
 1. In Terminal, execute ````C:\LabResources\Solutions\New-Shares.ps1````.

     You do not have to wait for the script to finish.
-You can safely ignore the following warnings:
+You can safely ignore the following warnings and error messages:

     ````text
     WARNING: Certificate cannot be requested!